 Today’s informed film addicts will check out Chandu to glom the terrific work of genius designer William Cameron Menzies.
 The sets for this exotic adventure are as good as anything made until Raiders of the Lost Ark, and they’re all enhanced with marvelous effects tricks — mattes, miniatures, the works — that remain impressive even when they’re not wholly convincing.
 Chandu’s hypnotically induced visions begin with a simple rope trick; soon he’s creating phantom doubles of himself to sneak into crypts and elude pursuers.
 A good running gag has Chandu torment his dipso sidekick Miggles with a recurring case of the hypnotic DTs: every time he takes a drink, Miggles hallucinates a little version of himself.
 Sure enough, a ‘mini-me’ Miggles haunts Miggles from then on, appearing in a kitchen cabinet and even on a little camel.
 The script sure missed the boat with the Miggles running gag: the obvious capper would be to have the miniature Miggles pull out a bottle of his own, so they can drink together.

 The killer death ray is the standard Acme chrome & glass item that converts high voltage into a blazing shaft of light.
 One scene has Roxor waxing fiendish over the joy of blasting Paris and London into ashes, a sight that William Cameron Menzies turns into an impressive special effect.
-Of course, that’s all wishful thinking for an overreaching arch villain.
-Try as he may, Roxor can’t get his &%@#! death ray to function:
+Of course, that’s all the wishful thinking of an overreaching arch villain.
+Try as he may, Roxor can’t get his &%@#! death ray to function.
+Even his main flunky has morale issues:

 Roxor: “At last!
 I have my vengeance against Chandu!”

 Yet another excellent effects moment involves an Egyptian statue that comes to life.
-It’s the kind of gag that never seems to work, that shows up in Three Stooges and Abbott and Costello comedies.
+It’s the kind of gag that shows up in Three Stooges and Abbott and Costello comedies, and never works very well.
 Here it’s quite a jolt, an impressive illusion.
 The man really looks as if he were carved out of sandstone.
 And when Chandu sends out one of his illusory selves, Roxor’s swordsman is horrified to see him disappear, at first leaving behind his empty clothing.
 The effect is similar to set pieces in Toho’s later The H-Man.

 Beautiful Princess Nadji is one of those slinky types that claims to be dedicated to her people, yet wears classy Paris fashions and spends her evenings draped luxuriously in the salon-like stern of her Nile boat/yacht/barge/whatever.
 Roxor elicits the assistance of the scurvy bedoin blaggard Abdullah by promising to give him Nadji as a new slave for his harem.
 Abdullah’s look of lust at this prospect is far too adult for the kiddie matinees.